 • making sure human follow-up feels real, not vague

-• avoiding the sense that the caller is trapped
+• avoiding the sense that the caller is trapped inside an AI loop

 The real takeaway